All Posts

 Josh Morrow: Co-founder, BSTCMarch 25, 20268 min read

 One of the most common questions at BSTC events: "How do I actually set up legally here?"
-It's a fair question.
-Indonesia's visa and business landscape has improved dramatically but still requires careful navigation.
+Whether you want a Bali digital nomad visa, a longer-term founder base, or simply to work remotely from Bali legally, Indonesia's visa and business landscape has improved dramatically but still requires careful navigation.

 This guide covers the practical options for foreign founders building from Bali in 2026.
 It's not legal advice: always consult a local immigration lawyer for your specific situation: but it's the framework that most founders in our community use.